ompedans/cs234/docs/index.markdown

 My name is Omer Eren.
 I am a 2nd year PhD student supervised by Amey Bhangale in UCR.
 My research interests are theory of computation and approximation algorithms.
 This is my project website for CS234 - Computational Methods for the Analysis of Biomolecular Data.
 I am planning to implement Linear-time construction of suffix trees in C++ as the course project.

-Updates:
+##Updates

+###Week 5-7
+- Read the Ukkonen's paper.
+- Decided to use C++, instead of python for performance reasons.
-Week 5-7: Read the Ukkonen's paper.
-Started implementing the O(N^2) solution that will be used as baseline.
+- Started implementing the O(N^2) solution that will be used as baseline.